What is kauri dieback?

 - Cleaning footwear and gear and staying on the track is the best way to contain the disease and save these forest giants for future generations.

-- The cleaning stations help prevent the spread of the disease, by removing all soil from people's shoes.
+- The hygiene stations help prevent the spread of the disease, by removing all soil from people's shoes.

 - They are designed to ensure that even very muddy shoes can be cleaned.

-- Signs installed on the cleaning stations provide the four-step instructions for use:
+- Signs installed on the hygiene stations provide the four-step instructions for use:

 - Use the brushes to remove all soil and mud from your shoes.